Here’s the third and (probably) final Meat Beat Manifesto mixtape and I’ve gone downtempo for this one.

 And speaking of Oblivion, that segues nicely into some other news.
 I’ve been beta testing a new drum synthesiser plugin ‘Hex Drum’ for Oblivion Sound Lab which is now available.
 It’s inspired by the classic Simmons SDS series which is also the inspiration for it’s name.
 I even created a one of the preset kits too ‘ScarKord Sonar’.
 Definitely one to check out.

 Thought I’d share this amazing remix by Plaid that’s well worth a listen.
+I do so love their work.

 Have posted a couple more older remixes to my Soundcloud page, both of which were originally for competitions on the Acidplanet website.